lehai4/responsitory/README.md

 # responsitory
-# use resopn for all project
+# use responsitory for all project